Why Beijing must change before it’s too late

 Four out of 10 Chinese still live in the countryside, incomparably more backward than the glittering metropolises of the coast.
 But this 40% of the population produces food for the remaining 60%, who are mostly middle class, with a share of the upper-middle class and super-rich members of the government.
 Urban classes live in modern apartments, but eat food produced without much care for hygiene.

-In other countries, there is a parallel evolution between city and countryside.
+In other countries, there is a parallel evolution between cities and the countryside.
 In China, wealthy cities have no substantial relationship with the lower classes.
 This detachment produces a conflict due to the growing middle class that holds rich and poor together – modern cities and the backward countryside.

 For example, if a construction company needs a bricklayer, it recruits in the countryside because it is more convenient.
 After a few months, having completed the work, he can be sent home.
 Here, he has been assigned a small plot of land for cultivation, which he cannot leave for too long since it provides a supplementary existence for him.
 There he waits for the next urban job.
 So many of the migrants live in the countryside but spend most of their time in the city.
 Food production takes place in the countryside.